Revolutionize the Effectiveness and Efficiency of Helpdesks Supporting Windows Desktops

 UXp Data Visualizations for Windows Helpdesk Support

-UXp’s User Session Wireframe Replay (Figure 2) provides “deep dive” UX analysis and forensics for each user session, even if it lasts for days or weeks so that helpdesk staff and UX performance consultants can investigate and remedy the underlying desktop UX issues quickly and effectively.
+UXp’s User Session Wireframe Replay (Figure 2) provides “deep dive” DEX analysis and forensics for each user session, even if it lasts for days or weeks so that helpdesk staff and UX performance consultants can investigate and remedy the underlying desktop issues quickly and effectively.

 UXp Assists Users and Helpdesks

-UXp metrics record how Windows Desktops Apps and Web Apps respond to user input, revealing and quantifying periods of poor or degrading UX, as follows:
+UXp metrics record how Windows Desktops Apps and Web Apps respond to user input, revealing and quantifying periods of poor or degrading DEX, as follows:

-UXp provides the complete UX history of a Windows Desktop user session log of all UX events so that UX problems can be resolved with little or no organizational disruption.
-UXp event logs are anonymized by default and contain a minimum of incidental information to maintain confidentiality and avoid collateral data leaks.
+UXp provides the complete DEX history of a Windows Desktop user session log of all DEX events so that these problems can be resolved with little or no organizational disruption.
+UXp event logs contain a minimum of incidental information to maintain confidentiality and avoid collateral data leaks.